AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-by-seller-workflow.md

 import * as Vars from '../../../data/vars.js';
 import BetaNote from '/src/pages/_includes/graphql/notes/beta.md'

-# Place a negotiable quote order initiated by seller
+# Initiate a negotiable quote order by seller

-This topic describes how REST calls can be used to create negotiable quote in Draft state, add products to quote, update quote data such as name, provide discount.
+This topic describes how a seller can use REST calls to create a negotiable quote for a specific buyer in Draft state, add products to the quote, update quote data such as name and expiration date, and apply a discount.

 <BetaNote />